 European Sites are defined in Regulation 2(1) of the Habitats Regulations and comprise Special Areas of Conservation (SACs) and Special Protection Areas (SPAs), at all stages of designation commencing with the Minister's notice of intention to designate.
 Regulation 42 of the Habitats Regulations requires the EPA to undertake Stage 1 Screening for Appropriate Assessment (AA) and where necessary Stage 2 Appropriate Assessment of any plan or project for which an application for consent is received.

 The AA GeoTool is a data gathering tool only and does not intend to replace the assessment element of any part of the AA process.
 Whilst every effort is made to ensure the accuracy of the information provided by the AA GeoTool, it is not possible to guarantee that it is accurate in all cases.
-Accordingly, whenever accuracy is important, it is recommended that you obtain a copy of the original documentation on which the information is based and verify its accuracy.
+Accordingly, it is recommended that you obtain a copy of the original documentation on which the information is based and verify its accuracy.
 The EPA will not be held responsible for any decisions made based on the information displayed in this tool.

 Before proceeding to the AA GeoTool, please tick the box below to confirm that you have read the above information.